-How can you design, validate and roll-out an innovative policy on “Data & IoT”, in co-creation with companies, knowledge institutions and living labs?
-An unmanageable task, at first sight, to bring together and combine all various viewpoints can be made possible if you apply innovation through co-creation involving all stakeholders!
-Join this workshop to learn about the successes of the City of Eindhoven in the field of “open data and IoT infrastructure practice-based policy” and shape the future developments together.
+How can you design, validate and roll-out an innovative policy on “City Data & IoT” taking into account the viewpoints of all different stakeholders: companies, knowledge institutions and living labs?
+An unmanageable task to bring together and combine sometimes controversial views becomes possible through co-creation involving all stakeholders!
+Join this workshop to learn about the successes of the City of Eindhoven with developing the Smart Society IoT charter, an innovative Open data and IoT practice-based policy, and shape the future developments together.

 Olha Bondarenko works as a strategic advisor on innovation, data and IoT policies within the city’s CIO office.

 Wim De Kinderen is representing the City of Eindhoven within the Brussels based ‘Brainport Eindhoven EU Office’.
-As such he is a senior professional in EU affairs, and has ample experiences in building alliances and managing European networks.

 Niels Wiersma is currently occupied as a senior business consultant for the city of Eindhoven.
 In this role, he is responsible for the alignment of IT and business interests for innovative projects in the areas of smart lighting, open data, and living labs.
-Mr. Wiersma has a master degree in Business Process Management and IT.